Fairfield County's Community Foundation

 0.53s

-Median server response time
+Median server response

 100%

-Pages with JSON-LD schema and Open Graph
+Pages with schema & Open Graph

-Foundation is in place; types need refinement
+In place; types need work

 31%

-Of the sitemap is technical bloat
+Of the sitemap is bloat

 95%